 What to do to stop self-harming?

-It may be useful to keep a daily diary of events and feelings, and to record how you cope with or channel powerful emotions of anger, pain or happiness.
+- It may be useful to keep a daily diary of events and feelings and to record how you cope with or channel powerful emotions of anger, pain or happiness.

-Try to talk about your feelings with someone supportive.
+- Try to talk about your feelings with someone supportive.

-Have the telephone numbers of friends or helplines where you can find them easily, in case you need to talk to somebody in a crisis.
+- Have the telephone numbers of friends or helplines where you can find them easily, in case you need to talk to somebody in a crisis.

-How to help someone who is self-harming?
+How to help someone who is self-harming

+It’s important that you appreciate how difficult your friend or relative is finding life.
+Showing them you want to understand will matter a great deal.
+You can begin by gently encouraging your loved one to talk to someone about why they self-harm.
 If someone you love is self-harming, it can be very difficult to cope with your own feelings.
-Try to enlist the help of family, friends and professionals to support youself
+Try to enlist the help of family, friends and professionals to support yourself.